Padmanabhapuram Palace: Central mansion

 The four-storeyed building is located at the centre of the palace complex.
 The ground floor houses the royal treasury.
 The first floor houses the King's bedrooms.
 The ornamental bedstead is made of 64 types of herbal and medicinal woods, and was a gift from the Dutch merchants.
 Most of the rooms here and in other parts of the palace complex have built-in recesses in walls for storing weapons like swords and daggers.
 The second floor houses the King's resting and study rooms.
 Here the King used to spend time during fasting days.
 The top floor (called upparikka malika) served as the worship chamber of the royal household.
 Its walls are covered with exquisite 18th century murals, depicting scenes from the puranas, and also few scenes from the social life of the Travancore of that time.
 The top floor was supposed to be Sree Padmanabha Swamy's room.
 This building was constructed during the reign of King Marthandavarma.
 He was also designated as Padmanabha Dasa and used to rule the Travancore kingdom as a servant of Sree Padmanabha Swamy.

 Southern Palace

+The southern palace, known as Thekkae Kottaram or Nirappura, is separated from the palace complex by a public road.
+This residential complex consists of three buildings.
+The core residential building is called thai veedu.
+It faces east, unlike the main palace which faces west.
+Facing the entrance is thekkath (private worship place).
+The third building is kulappura (bathing ghat and shelter) near a pond.

-The southern palace is as old as the 'Thai kottaram' (Mother's palace), which would make it about 400 years old.
-Now, it serves as a heritage museum, exhibiting antique household articles and curios.
-Collections of items give an insight into the social and cultural ethos of that period.
+In 1993, Thekkae Kottaram was converted into a heritage museum, exhibiting antique household articles and curios.
+The collection of items give an insight into the social and cultural ethos of the traditional Kerala household in earlier times.